-The driver must also be evaluated by a substance abuse professional ("SAP") and participate in any assistance program that is prescribed.
-The School District must be provided with a written statement from the SAP that the employee has been evaluated and has complied with any prescribed rehabilitation before the employee will be permitted to return to work.
+In order to return to Driving at the School District, and prior to taking any required return to-duty alcohol or controlled substance test, the Driver must be evaluated by a substance abuse professional ("SAP") and successfully participate in any prescribed assistance program.
+Before the Driver may return to work, the School District must receive a written statement from the SAP that the employee has been evaluated and has complied with any prescribed rehabilitation.
+Notwithstanding this provision, and subject to any applicable Collective Bargaining Agreement, the School District is not required to return the Driver to work after they meet these requirements.

-Follow-up Testing.
-Following a determination by a SAP that a driver is in need of assistance in resolving problems associated with alcohol misuse and/or use of controlled substances, the School District will ensure that the driver is subject to unannounced follow-up alcohol and/or controlled substances testing as directed by the SAP.
-At least six (6) tests shall be conducted during the first twelve (12) months following the driver's return to duty.

-Follow-up alcohol testing will be conducted only when the employee is driving or preparing to drive a commercial motor vehicle for the School District, or immediately prior to or immediately after such activity.
+Follow-up Testing8.
+Following a determination by a SAP that Driver needs assistance resolving problems associated with alcohol misuse and/or controlled substances use, the School District conduct unannounced follow-up alcohol and/or controlled substances testing of that Driver as directed by the SAP.
+The District shall conduct at least six unannounced tests during the first twelve (12) months following the Driver's return to duty Driving.
+The District will conduct follow-up alcohol testing of Drivers only immediately prior to Driving, when they are Driving or preparing to Drive, or immediately after Driving for the School District.
+The District's random testing program and/or any cancelled tests may not be used to meet this requirement.